Organization in the personality

 Jung found empirically that dreams, myths, legends and fairy tales all show how the personality is organized.
 In this tale the text itself affirms its psychological purpose…. (see the appendix at the end of this article for a discussion of organization and archetypes).

 Method of interpretation

-I interpret a legend according to the logic of its structure and by staying close to the details of each image.
+I interpret a legend according to the logic of its structure and, as Jung taught, by staying close to the details of each image.
 I look for internal repetitions, in which a similar interpretation is suggested by a series of different details or by a series of separate images.
 I compare the story with similar stories.

 I check my interpretation against clinical observation.
 Does the tale, thus interpreted, describe what I see repeatedly with my patients?
 If my interpretation satisfies all these criteria then it ‘rings true’ for me.

 I use similar criteria for interpreting dreams except that, when the dreamer is present, the interpretation must ring true for the dreamer.
 There must be an assent from the dreamer’s unconscious, a visceral reaction, like a flush, or tears, or a sudden relaxation of tense muscles, or a sigh, or an involuntary ‘Oh yes!’.

 If my interpretation is not confirmed by the dreamer’s visceral assent, then I assume it is wrong, in content or in emphasis or in timing.
 By ‘timing’ I mean that the dreamer is not ready for the insight.
 Jung showed that dreams seem to offer information which is presently useful, either to the dreamer or to the therapist.

 Another criterion for interpreting a dream is that the interpretation should have a constructive effect on the dreamer’s life.
 The same is true for fairy tales: I ask whether my interpretations help myself, or my students, or my patients, to grow.